CodeHarrington/Project-1/README.md

 * font color: #fafafa
 * title color: #0082c8
 * hoover color: #4b296b
-* thanks to (https://coolors.co/) brillant website.
+* thanks to (https://coolors.co/) brilliant website.
 ![Screen Shot 2022-02-12 at 23 05 25](https://user-images.githubusercontent.com/96495354/153731682-7ae00a81-def8-48d9-bbe2-ad6af8d5726b.png)
-* after review at the end as i had time to check a great tools called contrast grid.
-I ended up taking out the rgb(0,130,200) which made for better viewing experence. and finish with just using 3 colors.
+* After review at the end as I had time to check a great tools called contrast grid.
+I ended up taking out the rgb(0,130,200) which made for better viewing experience. and finish with just using 3 colors.
 This also bought my SEO score in lighthouse to 100.

 ![Screen Shot 2022-02-13 at 00 20 15](https://user-images.githubusercontent.com/96495354/153733136-01956e73-1cfb-4872-89d2-e8b6ef561324.png)
 ### Fonts